 Biotechnology and related pharmaceutical technology have undergone and are likely to continue to experience rapid and significant change.
 Our future success will depend in large part on our ability to maintain a competitive position with respect to these technologies and to obtain and maintain protection for our intellectual property.
-Compounds, products or processes that we develop may become obsolete before we recover any expenses incurred in connection with their development.
-We face substantial competition from pharmaceutical, biotechnology and other companies, universities and research institutions with respect to NTM lung disease, bronchiectasis, PAH and PH-ILD, and will face substantial competition with respect to future product candidates we may develop in these and other disease areas.
+Compounds, products or processes that we develop or that are developed on our behalf may become obsolete before we recover any expenses incurred in connection with their development.
+We face substantial competition from pharmaceutical, biotechnology and other companies, universities and research institutions with respect to NTM lung disease, bronchiectasis, PAH and PH-ILD, and our gene therapy indications, and will face substantial competition with respect to future product candidates we may develop in these and other disease areas.
 Relative to us, most of these entities have substantially greater capital resources, research and development staffs, facilities and experience in conducting clinical studies, obtaining regulatory approvals, and manufacturing and marketing pharmaceutical products.
 Many of our competitors may achieve product commercialization or obtain patent protection earlier than us.
-Furthermore, we believe that our competitors have used, and may continue to use, litigation to gain a competitive advantage.
-Our competitors may also use different technologies or approaches to develop products similar to ARIKAYCE, brensocatib, TPIP and our preclinical product candidates.
+Furthermore, we believe that our competitors have used, and may continue to use, litigation and patent office challenges to gain a competitive advantage.
+Our competitors may also use different technologies or approaches to develop products similar to ARIKAYCE, brensocatib, TPIP, INS1201, and our pre-clinical product candidates.